samtron1412/docs/archlinux/archlinux.md

 The latest release of the installation media can be obtained from the [Download](https://archlinux.org/download/) page.
 Burn the ISO image on a CD/DVD/USB.

 ## Boot the installation medium
 You are now presented with a shell prompt, automatically logged in as root.
 Your shell is [Zsh](https://wiki.archlinux.org/index.php/Zsh).
-[Dual boot Windows and Archlinux](https://wiki.archlinux.org/index.php/Windows_and_Arch_Dual_Boot).
+[Dual boot Windows and Arch Linux](https://wiki.archlinux.org/index.php/Windows_and_Arch_Dual_Boot).

 ## Change the language
 - Load keyboard: **loadkeys us** (default is us, so didn't change)